Tractable Pathfinding for the Stochastic On-Time Arrival Problem: Preliminaries

 \section{Preliminaries}

-We are given a stochastic network in the form of a directed graph $G = (V, E)$ where each edge $(i, j) \in E$ has an associated probability distribution $p_{ij}(\cdot)$ representing the travel time across that edge.\footnote { For simplicity and without loss of generality we assume at most one edge exists between any pair of nodes in each direction. } Let $s \in V$ be the source node, $d \in V$ be the destination, and $T \in \mathbb{R}^+$ be the remaining time budget at the source.
+We are given a stochastic network in the form of a directed graph $G = (V, E)$ where each edge $(i, j) \in E$ has an associated probability distribution $p_{ij}(\cdot)$ representing the travel time across that edge.\footnote { We assume that at most one edge exists between any pair of nodes in each direction. } The source is denoted by $s \in V$, the destination by $d \in V$, and the travel time budget by $T \in \mathbb{R}^+$.

-\begin{definition}[Minimum Travel Time] Define $\delta_{ij}$ to be the \emph{minimum travel time} along the edge from node $i$ to node $j$: